atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 #### Story 4

-As an application owner I want my pods to be scheduled on correct nodes.
+As an application owner, I want my pods to be scheduled on correct nodes.
 I want to use the descheduler or the upcoming Affinity Based Eviction feature to remove pods from incorrect nodes and then have the pods scheduled on new ones.
 I want to do the rescheduling gracefully and be able to control the disruption level of my application (even 0% application unavailability).

+#### Story 5

+As an application owner, I run a large Deployment with pods that utilize TopologySpreadConstraints.
+I want to downscale such a Deployment so that these constraints are preserved and the pods are correctly balanced across the nodes.

 ### Notes/Constraints/Caveats (Optional)